TRNet: Two-level Refinement Network leveraging Speech Enhancement for Noise Robust Speech Emotion Recognition: Results and analysis

 \subsection{Visualization analysis}

 Figure~\ref{fig:TRNet_ebd_shift} visualizes the distribution of deep emotion representations at different SNRs using t-SNE~\cite{van2008visualizing}.
 As shown in the first row, varying SNRs cause significant shifts in the distributional centers for Baseline-c.
 In contrast, Baseline-e mitigates this phenomenon to a certain extent, and TRNet further aligns the distributional centers at different SNRs.
-This suggests that TRNet can adeptly adjust the deep emotion representations in various noisy environments and approximate the representations in clean environments as closely as possible.
+This suggests that TRNet can adeptly adjust the deep emotion representations in various noisy environments and approximate the representations of clean utterances more closely.
 In the second row of Figure~\ref{fig:TRNet_ebd_shift}, an evident increase in distance between the centers of diverse emotion categories can be observed for TRNet, which leads to a stronger emotional discrimination within the deep representations.